Wargrave Local History Society

 Ann is one of the librarians at Reading Central Library, and has made a study of shops and shopping over the past century, and told us of their history, the changes in shopping habits.

 Valerie, a Henley local historian, told us about the history of, and life in, Henley's Workhouse.

 |June 14||David Williams||The Work of the Finds Liaison Officer|

 Thousands of archaeological objects are discovered by metal-detector users and members of the public every year.
 These finds can tell us about the past - how and where people used to live and the types of objects they made and used.
-The Portable Antiquities Scheme ensures these are recorded, which is the work of the Finds Liaison Officer, and David is the person responsible for east Berkshire (and Surrey), and will tell us of his work, and some of the items discovered..
+The Portable Antiquities Scheme ensures these are recorded, which is the work of the Finds Liaison Officer, and David is the person responsible for East Berkshire (and Surrey), and told us of his work, and some of the items discovered.

 |July 12||Local History Visit||Chawton|

 This year we will visit Chawton, once home of Jane Austen (Jane's aunt and uncle had lived in Wargrave and another relation was vicar of Wargrave).
 In the morning, we have a guided visit to Chawton House, an interesting house, housing the Chawton House Library, and then after a break for lunch, we will visit the Jane Austen House Museum in the afternoon.